leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

 Be poetic.
   - Check back with me on Slack if you are unsure or need help deciding between different options.
   - Start collecting your data tonight and present a week’s worth of data next week.

+Due Wednesday (2020/03/04):
+- Read the [notes from the lab](labs/lab-2) carefully and watch the videos.
+- Read them again, and email me questions you have.
+Book my [office hours](https://calendar.google.com/calendar/selfsched?sstoken=UUE0X1AyMVlCNnpyfGRlZmF1bHR8ZTBmYjk2MTcyMjZkZmUwMzhjYTllN2IxMzlkMmQ4MTU), too.
+- Use D3 to turn the dataset you are currently collecting (started after Week 2 class) into shapes.
+- Do not worry about visualizing the data *effectively* yet.
+- create any shapes from it and use [data functions](labs/lab-2#data-functions) in at least one spot in way that the value of your data point affects the shape you created using D3.
+- push your work to your repo and submit a link to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki) by Wednesday (2019/09/18)

 <!-- Due this Wednesday (2020/02/19):